Skip to main menu Skip to content Skip to footer

 Four months later, Renee announced that she was ready to throw out the more than 30 different deodorants she had collected.
 Both Renee and Sheila credit the exposure therapy done outside the office for her recovery.
 “Talk therapy is great but having to actually experience it is what really works,” Sheila says.
 “It’s like skydiving.
 You can go through all of the procedures, but it’s not until you’re on the edge of that plane and you jump that you actually do it.”

 The therapist being right there with the child is crucial.
-“I don’t want to sabotage a child’s progress by asking him to do things unless I know he can do them,” says Dr. Bubrick.
-“If he does it when I’m there, I know he can do it and he knows he can do it.”
+“I don’t want to sabotage a child’s progress by asking them to do things unless I know they can do them,” says Dr. Bubrick.
+“If they do it when I’m there, I know they can do it, and they know they can do it.”

 Field trips for disruptive behavior